Yuri Tarnopolsky

 My impressions are by no means any approximation to the truth.
 It is a hypothesis.
 It cannot be tested by the statistics of subsequent World Cup Games because the teams will be different in four years.
 Nevertheless, analyzing a large number of results, one can develop the best strategy or just explain the results post factum.
 The size of the system in the World Cup is incomparably smaller than that of society, but large enough to explore it with the purpose of discovering some "truth."

-The closer the teams are by their strength, skills, and style, the less justice can be expected, however, because the chances then come close to 50:50.
+The closer the teams by their strength, skills, and style, the less justice can be expected, however, because the chances then come close to 50:50.
 Several times during the games, in a draw, after the additional time had been exhausted, the outcome was decided by striking penalties until an advantage was achieved.
 At this medieval stage of trial by fire, the previous game was completely irrelevant.

 The court system does not provide such statistics.
-It demonstrates, however, in the same manner as football does, a gradual displacement of moral categories from the fabric of civilization.
+It demonstrates, however, in the same manner as football does, a gradual outflow of moral categories from the fabric of civilization.
 And that is one of my major observations about how our civilization evolves.
 We can see the vigorous evolution from Archimedes to Dean Kamen but a languid crawl from Aristotle to John Rawls.

 This Essay is about criminal justice, which has a competitive aspect.
 The subject of justice is much larger and John Rawls is, probably, a good introduction.